alanverresen/hanjaq/README.rst

 Features
 ==============================================================================

-Import and use the function `get_hanja_information(character)` to retrieve information about a Hanja character.
+Import and use the function `get_hanja_information()` to retrieve information about a Hanja character.
 This function returns a tuple that contains the possible Hangul representation(s) of a Hanja character, and the meaning(s) of the Hanja character.

 .. code-block:: python

     >>> from hanjaq import get_hanja_information
     >>> get_hanja_information("字")
-    ("자", "character, letter")
+    (["자"], "character, letter")

 Not all Hanja characters are currently supported, only the 1800 most common ones.
-A tuple of empty strings is returned if the Hanja character is not recognized.
+A tuple with an empty list and an empty string is returned if the Hanja character is not recognized.

 .. code-block:: python

     >>> from hanjaq import get_hanja_information
     >>> get_hanja_information("譎")
-    ("", "")
+    ([], "")

 ==============================================================================